-With thousands of new sunglasses for men introduced in the past year, narrowing them down to a list of the best is a challenge.
+With thousands of new sunglasses for men introduced every year, narrowing them down to a list of the best sunglasses for men is a challenge.
 How did we do it?
 We looked at manufacturer quality in the frames and lenses, current and classic styles, color options, wear purpose (fashion, sport, etc.), popularity, and so much more, to create a list of the ten best men’s sunglasses of the year.

 These sunglasses cover all face shapes, offer a variety of frame sizes, and include the biggest names in eyewear, together with lesser-known brands we think you absolutely must check out.
 Iconic makers like Ray-Ban and Maui Jim offer fresh takes on classic shapes, including Wayfarers, but we also include contemporary sunglasses shapes for more active lifestyles from Costa and Oakley.
 Whether you’re shopping for yourself, or looking for a gift, we hope our list helps you find the best pair of men’s sunglasses to suit your style.